codemakerai/codemaker-pull-request-action/README.md

 ### Requirements

 Give workflow write access to your repo: Under repo Settings -> Actions -> General -> Workflow permissions, make sure "Read and write permissions" is selected.

+## How to use

+This GitHub action takes 2 (required) inputs:

+* access-token: GitHub Personal Access Token (PAT).
+* api-key: Your CodeMaker API Key.
+For security, please consider using [secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) to provide this value.

 ### Limitation